EU Blue Card, Opportunity Card, and study-to-work options

 Opportunity Card for search

-Use the Opportunity Card as an exploratory job-search route only when the candidate can show employability, funds, and a serious conversion plan.
+Use the Opportunity Card for job search only when the candidate can show employability, funds, and a credible plan to find work.

 Residency

-Germany planning is strongest when study, language, shortage occupation, and employer fit are connected before arrival.
+Germany is easier to read when study, language, shortage occupation, and employer demand are connected before arrival.

 Eligibility points to verify